okgrow/analytics/README.md

 #### Browser Policy

-By default, we've included the Google Analytics & Mixpanel domains in [our browser policy configuration](https://atmospherejs.com/meteor/browser-policy).
+If your project uses the [Browser Policy package](https://atmospherejs.com/meteor/browser-policy), we've included the Google Analytics & Mixpanel domains in our browser policy configuration.
 Any additional services you add will need to be added to your browser policy config as well.

 ###### example
 ```